PhilOfCalth/WordSquareCalculator/README.md

 ##### To use The CLI
 1. Make a jar `mvn clean package`
-2. Have run the jar `java -jar target\WordSquareCalculator-1.0.0-SNAPSHOT-jar-with-dependencies.jar`
+2. Have run the jar `java -jar target\WordSquareCalculator-1.0.0-SNAPSHOT-jar-with-dependencies.jar` followed by the arguments.
+EG:
+`java -jar target\WordSquareCalculator-1.0.0-SNAPSHOT-jar-with-dependencies.jar 4 eeeeddoonnnsssrv`

 ## APIs and Libraries Used
  - Java 8